Afrisnake/AFRISNAKE.github.io/cv.md

 Kelly, C. M. R. et al. (2009) Cladistics 25:38-63

 `2001`
 - **Rhodes Scholarship** (Zimbabwe Constituency).
-Funds awarded by the Rhodes Trust for study at Oxford University, on the basis of academic merit, leadership potential and service to society\
+Funds awarded by the Rhodes Trust for study at Oxford University, on the basis of academic merit, leadership potential and service to society<br/>

 - **South African National Research Foundation Prestigious Scholarship**